sensu/sensu-go-workshop/lessons/operator/10/README.md

 ## Discussion

-In this lesson we explored different ways to suppress event handling in Sensu Go and covered the popular use cases for [Sensu Silences][silencing-docs].
+In this lesson we explored different ways to suppress event handling in Sensu Go and covered some common use cases for [Sensu Silences][silencing-docs].
 You learned how to create and manage silences using `sensuctl`, and disable silenced event processing using the built-in `not_silenced` filter.

 ### Scheduled Maintenance vs Maintenance Mode

-Scheduled maintenance is a useful practice when a particular maintenance window requires human interaction because that human involvement generally has to be coordinated/scheduled in advance.
+Scheduled maintenance is a useful practice when a particular maintenance window requires human interaction because that human involvement generally has to be coordinated in advance.
-In today's world of cloud computing, many maintenance tasks are heavily automated and performed in an unattended manner.
+Many maintenance tasks are heavily automated and performed in an unattended manner.
-In these scenarios, automation tools can do the work of creating ad-hoc silencing rules that begin immediately and have no expiration.
+In these scenarios, automation tools can programmatically create ad-hoc silencing rules that begin immediately and have no expiration.
-Once the automated maintenance task is completed, the silence can be deleted.
+When the maintenance task completes, it can delete the silence.

 This practice of integrating automation tools with Sensu is often referred to as "maintenance mode".
 Maintenance mode can be configured by scripting `sensuctl` commands, or by direct integration with the [Sensu Silencing API][silencing-api].
-Some third-party automation tools such as Rundeck offer [built-in integration with Sensu][rundeck-integration] for easy adoption of automated maintenance mode as a practice.
+Some third-party automation tools such as Rundeck offer [built-in integration with Sensu][rundeck-integration] for easy adoption of automated maintenance mode.

 ## Learn More

-* [[Documentation] "Silencing Overview" (docs.sensu.io)][silencing-docs]
+- [[Documentation] "Silencing Overview" (docs.sensu.io)][silencing-docs]
-* [[Documentation] "Silencing API" (docs.sensu.io)][silencing-api]
+- [[Documentation] "Silencing API" (docs.sensu.io)][silencing-api]

 ## Next Steps